 Phased build-outs can make or break a project.
 Consider this.
 You have this amazing idea with all the bells and whistles.
 The way you see it, your application has everything, every feature under the sun.
 But when you try to add too much to your application project it makes it bulking, it drives up the development costs and the man-hours needed to create it.
 When approaching any web project, especially applications, phases are crucial.
 Furthermore, if the phase one release sees the promise it can give you a compelling reason to coax upper management to support phase two.

 4. Consider Integration and Promotion

-What does your app do when it’s bored?
+What does your app do when it’s boring?
 Does it just sit there on a lonely Internet URL with a sad face?
-Well it shouldn’t and if you plan correctly it won’t.
-Today, it’s not about a one shot functionality application.
+Well, it shouldn’t and if you plan correctly it won’t.
+Today, it’s not about a one-shot functionality application.
 It’s about integration.
 Your application needs to connect with at least one major social site such as Facebook or Twitter.
 This can be an easy task to accomplish with the right know-how.
 By doing this, it will give you app room to breath and more users to interact with.